ak-asu/ProjectIAM/docs/design.md

 ## 9. Frontend Integration

+The UI should have entry points for issuing and verification.

 ### 9.1 Authentication Flow (Step 1 for Issuing)

 **User Story:** Student authenticates their DID before receiving credentials